cardano-foundation/CIPs/CIP-Liesenfelt-Shelleys_Voltaire_decentralization_update/README.md

 ## The economic motivations of large stakeholders and collective pools

 The new formula will not decrease the yields of any large stakeholders pledging to private pools.
 Large ADA stakeholders such as exchanges, liquidity pools, or smart contracts would not be required to pledge a vast majority of those holdings to earn yields currently only achievable with fully pledged pools.
-The only economic motivation remaining for groups with large stake including founder(s), founding organizations, exchanges, investment capital, trusts, and venture capital would be to secure diversification and enhance the value of the entire network by dividing delegation.
+This property improves overall liquidity.
+The only economic motivation remaining for groups with large stake including founder(s), founding organizations, exchanges, investment capital, trusts, and venture capital would be to enhance the value of the entire network by dividing delegation to secure diversification.

-The large stakeholders who are able to divide their stake to dozens of pools will also achieve more reward diversification and fault tolerance than self-operating a small number of private pools.
+The large stakeholders who are able to divide their stake to dozens of pools will also achieve more fault tolerance than self-operating a small number of centralized private pools.
 A number of wallets including Eternl/ccvault are offering the capability to divide stake delegation to many pools.
 This design decision aligns the interest of the largest stakeholders with the interests of the whole community.

 ## Relevant prior CIP proposals and drafts